 The feature provides you with data on your app’s top technical functionalities, and lists any issues that might negatively impact app performance or users’ experiences.

-Hence, make sure that Android vitals are an integral part of your ASO strategy.
+Hence, make sure that Android vitals are an integral part of your app store optimization strategy.

-Remember to pay attention to all types of metadata in your app listings – both those controlled by you as well as the data that comes from user sessions, reviews, or performance trackers.
+Pay attention to all types of metadata in your app listings – both those controlled by you as well as the data that comes from user sessions, app reviews, or performance trackers.

 Last, but not least, you should perform market research regularly and check your competitors to adjust your strategy.
 In the end, people use apps in the long term not because they’re easy to find, but because of the genuine value they bring and the emotions they evoke.